Frequently Asked Questions

 No. Although the majority of our students do have undergraduate degrees in engineering, many do not and excel in our program.
 We are looking for students who wish to enhance their understanding of operations and manufacturing in anticipation of a leadership role in a corporate enterprise.
 If accepted into the Tauber Institute, you will gain an understanding of both the business and engineering aspects of operations and manufacturing by way your of core coursework and through free electives.
 Emphasis is placed on the idea that integration of these disciplines is vital to the success of operations and manufacturing in today's global business environment.

 What advantage does a Tauber Institute team project offer over other types of internships?

-A Tauber Institute team project is a substantive, multidisciplinary "consulting-like" experience guaranteed for all Tauber students.
+A Tauber Institute team project is a substantive, paid, multidisciplinary "consulting-like" experience guaranteed for all Tauber students (subject to the student meeting the expectations and professional standards of the Institute and the team project employer).
 The Tauber Institute diligently works with sponsoring companies to insure that all projects have both business and engineering components, are strategically relevant to the company, have defined deliverables and are backed by high-level executives.
-These aspects, coupled with a 2-3 person Tauber student team, and supported by two academic advisors, lead to tangible results - both for the company and for a students' resume.
+These aspects, coupled with a 2-3 person Tauber student team, and supported by two academic advisors, lead to tangible results - both for the company and for a student's resume.

 Students earn a competitive salary.
 Companies may choose to offer weekly salaries less than the proposed ranges based on internal company guidelines and/or which reflect market factors in a particular area.
 Should a company choose to compensate less than the salary range, the company is requested to discuss the proposed salary range with the Tauber Associate Director of Industry Relations at the time of submission.